DarkWood0/Run_Action_X-Times_Illustrator/Readme_en.md

 # Running script

+Open file "Run_Action_X_Times.jsx".
 Click on the "Raw" button.
 A separate page with script source code opens.
 Save it in a convenient place.
 Copy downloaded file to the folder ```C:\Program Files\Adobe\Adobe Illustrator XX\Presets\en_US\Scripts```, where XX is version of program.
 After that, script can be launched with command File> Scripts> Run_Action_X_Times.

 # How it works